Author: Bill Doogue

 Legislation

-The Prosecution must prove the following elements beyond reasonable doubt to establish this offence:- the person imports or exports a substance; and
+The Prosecution must prove the following elements beyond reasonable doubt to establish this offence:

-- the substance is a border-controlled drug or border-controlled plant; and
+- the substance is a border-controlled drug or a border-controlled plant; and

-- the quantity imported or exported is a marketable quantity.
+- the quantity possessed is a marketable quantity.

 A legal burden of proof on the defendant must be discharged on the balance of probabilities.